Rocking 'Rio' of 61 Cavalry regiment to make his 18th appearance in R-Day parade | Sports-Games

 A pure Hanoverian breed, 'Rio', aged 22, was born in India, and has been participating in the Republic Day parade since he was four, says Captain Deepanshu Sheoran, who will be leading the contingent of the world's only serving horse-mounted cavalry regiment, for the third time.

 ''Rio is a very special horse.
-He understands the words of the commander, and it's a matter of great pride that on this Republic Day, he will make his 18th appearance on Rajpath as the member of the 61 Cavalry, and will carry a contingent commander on his back for the 15th time,'' Sheoran told PTI.
+He understands the words of the commander.
+It's a matter of great pride that on this Republic Day, he will make his 18th appearance on Rajpath as the member of the 61 Cavalry and will carry a contingent commander on his back for the 15th time,'' Sheoran told PTI.

 The regiment's ancestors in 1918 had fought the crucial Battle of Haifa in Israel, alongside the British armed forces.

-Sheoran, 27, who hails from Kashipur, Uttarakhand, says, riding on a horse down Rajpath in a ceremonial uniform is itself an exhilarating and humbling experience, and mounted on 'Rio' makes it extra special.
+Sheoran, 27, who hails from Kashipur, Uttarakhand, says riding on a horse down the Rajpath in a ceremonial uniform is itself an exhilarating and humbling experience, and mounted on 'Rio' makes it extra special.

 Sheoran, a fourth-generation member of the armed forces from his family, is all praises for his cavalry regiment, which he hails as the ''link between the past and the present'' of the country's army.